 It is not uncommon for new construction to come with a home warranty from the builder.
 A common misconception with these warranties is that anything that goes wrong with the house will be covered by such a warranty.
 Unfortunately, that is not typically the case.
-Most warranties offered on new construction will cover only specific items, such as: foundations, flooring, siding/shingles/clapboard, insulation, roofing, doors and windows, plumbing, electrical, heating and cooling, and septic.
+Most warranties offered on new construction will cover only specific items, such as: foundations, flooring, siding/shingles/clapboard, insulation, roofing, doors and windows and shutters (visit specialists for more information), plumbing, electrical, heating and cooling, and septic.
 These warranties may lead to a false sense of security for potential buyers.
 Not only are these warranties limited in duration, they often do not cover defects relating to appliances, shrinkage or expansion of the house and related cracking, insect damage, and damage caused by inadequate ventilation.

 According to MA case law, (Albrecht v.
 Clifford), there is an implied warranty of habitability in every Purchase and Sale agreement between a builder/seller and a buyer.
 This is a warranty that cannot be waived.
 The Supreme Judicial Court stated: “To establish a breach of the implied warranty of habitability a plaintiff will have to demonstrate that: